 Daily sharing of information during drop off and pick up are encouraged and helpful in assisting the staff in meeting your child's needs.
 Scheduled conferences offer the opportunity for staff and parents to take the time to plan, assess, and set goals for your child's development and growth.
-Conferences will be held twice a year (May and November) but may be scheduled at the request of the patrons or staff members at any time.
-If child is enrolled in a Toddler classroom there will be an additional sit-down conference for toilet training.
+Conferences will be held twice a year (March and October) but may be scheduled at the request of the patrons or staff members at any time.
+If a child is enrolled in a Toddler classroom there will be two additional sit-down conferences (6 months and 3 months prior to turning 3 years old) for toilet training.